lerpz-com/.github/profile/README.md

 ## 🙋‍♂️ Introduction

-This orginization is a experimental platform used for most of my sideprojects.
+This orginization is an experimental platform used for most of my sideprojects.
 Lerpz is a name that i use for these projects and is not a real business.

 Everything in this orginization (should) use the [lerpz.com](https://lerpz.com/) domain.